 How does Google Ad Manager work?

-Digiaimo also noted how important it is to stay on top of his company’s ad spending and the content.
+Digiaimo also noted how important it is to stay on top of your company’s ad spending and content.
 “If you just set it and forget it, you will end up with a mind-numbingly expensive bill and nothing to show for it.”

 Does Google Ad Manager really work for small businesses?

-While the general consensus is that it does work, it’s important to have goals in mind and a matching strategy, according to Kate Bielinski, senior account manager at Sutherland Weston Marketing Communications.
+While the consensus is that Google Ad Manager works, it’s essential to have goals in mind and a matching strategy, according to Kate Bielinski, senior account manager at Sutherland Weston Marketing Communications.